0cjs/8bitdev/src/tmon/README.md

 - `v` Checksum ("Verify") memory, starting at §`s####` up to (but not including) §`e####/`, and print the result.
 Both `s` and `e` parameter values are shared with the `c` (Copy) command below.
-The CRC-16-CCITT checksum algorithm is always available; in some implementations an `f##` parameter (mnemonic "Format") can select other algorithms.
+The CRC-16-CCITT checksum algorithm is always available; in some implementations an `m##` parameter (mnemonic "Mode") can select other algorithms.
 If available, they are:
   - $00: [CRC-16-CCITT][] (x¹⁶+x¹²+x⁵+1), used by Xmodem and many other
     tools.